 Real vs. Fake Hoverboards

 If you are buying hoverboards online, make sure you are buying from a reputable company or a legit online seller.
-There are many ways to know if a hoverboard is real or fake, and here are some useful tips on how to spot a counterfeit or a fake hoverboard:
+There are many ways to know if a hoverboard is real or fake, and here are some useful tips on how to spot a fake hoverboard:

 How to Spot a Fake Hoverboard